 Blood samples from COVID-19 patients are important in both assay and therapy development.
-These samples include dried blood spots or cell-free blood fluid, which includes serum (without coagulation factors) and plasma (with an anti-coagulant like EDTA [ethylenediaminetetraacetic acid], heparin, or citrate), whole blood, granulocytes, and peripheral mononuclear blood cells (PBMCs) (Figures 6 and 7).
-First, they can be used to test and validate antibody-based assays for research and in vitro diagnostics.
+These samples include dried blood spots, serum (without coagulation factors), plasma (with an anti-coagulant like EDTA [ethylenediaminetetraacetic acid], heparin, or citrate), whole blood, granulocytes, and peripheral mononuclear blood cells (PBMCs) (Figures 6 and 7).
+First, patient blood can be used to test and validate antibody-based assays for research and in vitro diagnostics.
 These results can then be compared to samples collected from patients without COVID-19 (i.e., negative controls).
 Importantly, viral RNA cannot be detected in these sample types (see “Viral RNA Detection”).
 Second, plasma from COVID-19 patients that contain neutralizing antibodies – or antibodies that inhibit viral infection – may also prove to be effective convalescent plasma therapy (i.e., plasma transfusion) to treat COVID-19.
-[26, 27] Such therapy is considered investigational.
+[23, 24] Such therapy is considered investigational.
 There are two major limitations to using patient plasma to treat COVID-19 patients: 1) medical complications can occur and 2) there is limited supply since a person can only donate so much plasma.
 However, the identification of the neutralizing antibodies and their specific binding epitopes may help direct scaled-up monoclonal or recombinant antibody production to enable widespread treatment.
 Third, the effect of COVID-19 on the immune response can be assessed using PBMCs and granulocytes, both of which are white blood cells that are important in immunity and fighting infection.
 These sample types are also an excellent tool for vaccine development and drug screening.

-Serum and EDTA-treated plasma from patients with and without confirmed COVID-19 infection are available from RayBiotech.
+Serum and plasma samples from patients with and without confirmed COVID-19 infection are available from RayBiotech.
 Normal samples were either collected before the COVID-19 outbreak or were confirmed to not have COVID-19 based on patient exposure history, clinical symptoms, and antibody serology tests (cat no. NEGSMPL).
 COVID-19 samples were collected from patients confirmed to have COVID-19 via viral RNA or antigen detection.
-These include patients with varying levels of IgM and IgG to SARS-CoV-2 proteins (cat no. CoV-PosPCR) and patients with high titer IgM, IgA, or IgG antibodies (cat no. CoV-PosM, CoV-PosA, CoV-PosG).
+These include patients with varying levels of IgM and IgG to SARS-CoV-2 proteins (cat no. CoV-Pos) and patients with high titer IgM, IgA, or IgG antibodies (cat no. CoV-PosM, CoV-PosA, CoV-PosG).
 Individual samples are available in 100 µL and 500 µL aliquots.
-Serum and plasma sample sets from 10 normal samples and 20 COVID-19 patients are also available for researchers who want to analyze serum or plasma from numerous patients (cat no. CoV-PosSet).
+Serum and plasma sample sets from 10 normal samples and 20 COVID-19 patients are also available for researchers who need smaller volumes (25 µL per sample) from numerous patients (cat no. CoV-PosSet).

 Direct detection of virus particles in a patient is usually accomplished by quantitative polymerase chain reaction (qPCR).
 In brief, the basic PCR method quickly amplifies segments of DNA through an iterative process of building new strands of DNA from the original DNA template.
 Amplification of a specific target, such as the SARS-CoV-2 virus, is accomplished by using two short DNA sequences called “primers” that bind to and flank a specific gene region.
 These primers essentially act as initiation points for amplification.
 This cumulative synthesis is accomplished through alternating cycles of heating and cooling in the presence of DNA polymerase, deoxynucleoside triphosphates (dNTPs), and primers, where the DNA strands melt at the high temperature and “anneal and extend” at low temperature.
 The exponential template amplification combined with the high polymerase efficiency enables over a billion copies to be synthesized in 30-40 cycles (a few hours) (Figure 8).
 For RNA-based viruses, an initial reverse transcription (RT) step to transcribe the RNA into a DNA template for PCR amplification is required.